Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

 It is easy to modify Algorithm~\ref{algo:algo1} to output only left-minimal substrings: Whenever for an inner node $u$ we get $g(u) =0$, then for every child $v$ of $u$ with $g(v) = 1$, we output $\leftmin(v)$ (if defined).
-This means replacing lines~\ref{line:begin changes} to~\ref{line:end changes} in Algorithm~\ref{algo:algo1} (details left to the reader).
+This can be done by replacing lines~\ref{line:begin changes} to~\ref{line:end changes} in Algorithm~\ref{algo:algo1} by: